Why do I get a failed ignition on some start-ups?

 Main reasons for a failed ignition

-• Pellets no dropping into the burnpot.
+- Pellets not dropping into the burnpot.
 If wood pellets are not dropping into the burnpot or if they’re dropping more slowly than usual, then there may be an issue with the feeding screw.
 The most normal issue in this regard is a foreign object stuck in the auger screw.

-• Flue or air blockage – if your stove is in dire need of a service or if anything might be restricting the air flow of either the flue or the air intake, your stove may be unable to light or light quickly enough.
+- Lack of air supply – if anything is restricting the air supply to your stove or boiler, it may be unable to light or light quickly enough.

-• Flue gas sensor dirty.
-If your stove is firing up and looks like it’s working perfect but you still get an alarm, it may be that the flue gas temperature sensor is not reading the temperature of the flue correctly.
-This could be due to the sensor having become dislodged but more likely is that it has become extremely dirty which usually means that your stove is due a service or perhaps that it’s not burning as clean as it should.
-In either case, it’s probably time to call a technician.
+- Flue gas sensor dirty.
+If your stove is firing up quickly and appears to be working perfect but you still get an alarm, it may be an issue with your flue gas temperature sensor or photocell.
+This could be due to the sensor having become dislodged or dirty.
+The latter is more likely and if this is the cause, it usually indicates an immediate requirement for a professional service.

 Other reasons